education.vic.gov.au

 5.2.2.7

-All financial records covering the audit period should be kept on site.
-For example, if your school outsources its stocktake to an external party, you must ask for a copy of the relevant records and reports completed by the external party.
+All financial records covering the audit period must be kept on site.
+For example, if your school engages a service provider to conduct the asset stocktake, you must ask for a copy of the relevant records and reports completed by the service provider.

 5.2.2.8

-All minutes from the school council and school council finance committee meetings should be available along with the financial reports presented at these meetings for the period being covered.
+All minutes from the school council and school council finance committee meetings must be available along with the financial reports presented at these meetings for the period being covered.

 5.3 School audit fieldwork